VirgilSecurity/virgil-sdk-ruby/README.md

 ## Usage Examples

+Before starting practicing with the usage examples, make sure that the SDK is configured.
+Check out our [SDK configuration guides][_configure_sdk] for more information.

 #### Generate and publish user's Cards with Public Keys inside on Cards Service
-Use the following lines of code to create and publish a user's Card with Public Key inside on Virgil Cards Service:
+Use the following code to create and publish user's Card with Public Key inside on Virgil Cards Service:

 ```Ruby
 # generate a new Virgil Key